 ASUW Senator Absences

 Any senator with three (3) absences shall appear before the ASUW Steering Committee to determine whether they are able to continue serving and what remedial actions, if any, should be taken.

-After three (3) absences, a senator shall appear before the ASUW Steering Committee after each subsequent absence, unless the ASUW Steering Committee finds extraordinary circumstances exist that would justify a waiver of the attendance policy.
-In such a case, the Steering Committee must make a recommendation to the Senate and a waiver can only be granted upon a vote of the Senate.
+After three (3) absences, a senator shall appear before the ASUW Steering Committee after each subsequent absence.

+The ASUW Steering Committee may find that extraordinary circumstances exist justifying a waiver of the attendance policy.
+In such a case, the Steering Committee must make a recommendation to the ASUW Senate and a waiver can only be granted upon a vote of the Senate.

 ASUW Steering Committee Remedial Actions